Ashishadhikari123/React-Notes/useEffect hook/useEffect_Deep_Dive_React.md

 ## Pro Tips

-- Avoid using `async` directly in `useEffect`.
+- Avoid using `async` directly in `useEffect` because the function you pass to useEffect must return either undefined or a cleanup function, not a Promise.
 Use an internal async function instead:

 ```jsx
 useEffect(() => {